Proviesec/directory-files-payload-lists/README.md

 :star: Star us on GitHub — it motivates a lot! :star:

-If you have any Directory payload, just create a PullRequest.
+If you have any Directory or files payload, just create a PullRequest.

 # how to use
 Use my appropriate tool for this